NBonaparte/schemegen/README.md

 `schemegen ... -p`
 ### Writing to configs
-Schemegen can output configs in based on templates.
-See __Configuration__ for more info.

-`schemegen ... -w`
+Schemegen requests for user permission to write (and replace) configs.
 The `-f` option can be used to skip the overwriting dialog and force the config files to be overwritten.